yihu17/yihu17/README.md

 ### Hi, I'm Chester
-I'm a recent computer science graduate from Lacaster University.
-I've learnt and primarily code in Java, C and Python, however I'm looking to learn more languages and is currently learning C# specifically for building applications in Unity Engine and ASP.NET.
+I'm a computer science graduate from Lacaster University and currently studying a Masters in Games Design and Development at the National Film and Television School.

 My github is a combination of both individual projects and university courseworks.